 Animoto is free and easy-to-use video maker that allows for the creation and sharing of videos online.
 Since it is cloud-based and browser-accessible, it works with nearly any device.

-This is a great way for teachers and students to create videos without the need for lots of technological skills.
+This is a great way for teachers and students to create videos without the need for extensive technological skills.
 The process also isn't too time consuming – important when incorporating videos as a viable communication tool in the classroom and remotely.

 Used by millions, Animoto is a well-established platform that easily guides the user through the process, making it a welcome tool even for beginners.
 While Animoto was designed for and is aimed at commercial users, it has become very popular as a tool for use in schools, especially since remote learning has made videos more valuable as a teaching resource.

 Read on to find out everything you need to know about Animoto for use by teachers and students.

 - What is Adobe Spark for Education and How Does it Work?